openkim/kim-property/README.md

 Modifying (setting) property instances.

-Once a `kim_property_create` has been given to instantiate a property instance, maps associated with the property’s keys can be edited using the kim_property_modify.
+Once a `kim_property_create` has been given to instantiate a property instance, maps associated with the property's keys can be edited using the kim_property_modify.
-In using this command, the special keyword “key” should be given, followed by the property key name and the key-value pair in the map associated with the key that is to be set.
+In using this command, the special keyword "key" should be given, followed by the property key name and the key-value pair in the map associated with the key that is to be set.

-For example, the `cohesive-energy-relation-cubic-crystal` property definition consists of property keys named “short-name”, “species”, ...
+For example, the `cohesive-energy-relation-cubic-crystal` property definition consists of property keys named "short-name", "species", ...
 An instance of this property could be created like so::

 ````py